-Develop regional and national water investment programmes to close the water investment gap
+Develop capacity to formulate regional and national water investment programmes to close the water investment gap

-Establish the AIP International Blended Investment Facility to leverage public-private finance
+Assess the need for the AIP International Blended Investment Mechanism to leverage public-private finance

-The AIP International Blended Investment Facility will support countries to leverage ODA and grant finance to de-risk priority water investments using a variety of innovative financial instruments and sources.
+The AIP will assess the need for an International Blended Investment Mechanism to support countries to leverage ODA and grant finance to de-risk priority water investments using a variety of innovative financial instruments and sources.
 These include sovereign wealth funds, guarantees, commercial finance, institutional investors and private equity investors, foundations, value-based impact investment, and climate finance.